ITC-CRIB/fairly/docs/installation.rst

 Windows
 '''''''''''''''''''

-1. Download the ZIP file with the `latest release <https://github.com/ITC-CRIB/jupyter-fairly/releases>`_ of the toolset, to a directory.
+1. Download the ZIP file with the `latest release <https://github.com/ITC-CRIB/jupyter-fairly/releases>`_ of the JupyterLab extension to a directory.
-2. Unzip the content
+2. Unzip the content.
-3. Using the **terminal**, go to the unzip directory and then to `jupyter_fairly`
+3. Using the **terminal**, go to the directory where the ZIP file is located and then to the `jupyter_fairly` sub-directory.
 4. Type and run the following command.
 You need to add Python to the system PATH for this to work.

 .. code-block:: shell